 In 1991, Dianne Swann headed for London and Annie Crummer and Margaret Urlich focused on their solo careers.
-When it came time to put the group together again for the new millennium, Dianne Swann chose not to participate in 2001 reunion tour.
+When it came time to put the group together again for the new millennium, Dianne Swann chose not to participate in the 2001 reunion tour.
 In 2004 she spoke to Radio New Zealand’s Musical Chairs: “When I hear ‘Melting Pot’ there are lots of different emotions that come up.
-At the beginning of WTCA I had a great time, it was all so easy, it was hilarious, we had lots of costume changes, there was comedy involved.
+At the beginning of When the Cat’s Away I had a great time, it was all so easy, it was hilarious, we had lots of costume changes, there was comedy involved.
 There was laughing all the time.
 I think we put on a really good show because it was really raw, really energetic and hilarious.
 As time went on the whole thing got smoothed out, it got a lot more cabaret.
 The other side of me thought, ‘I shouldn’t like this.
 I shouldn’t be doing this’.
 When I hear ‘Melting Pot’ I remember how amazing it was and how popular it was but I remember those feelings as well.
 A classic misfit.”

 When The Cat’s Away returned to New Zealand stages in 2001 without Dianne Swann in the line-up.
 The tour was once again promoted by Ian Magan.
 After recording ‘Asian Paradise’ as a new single with producer Ian Morris, they wisely asked Sharon O’Neill to guest on the tour, as O’Neill had been absent from these shores for far too long.
-The pre-tour single reached No.16 on the NZ Singles Chart.
+The pre-tour single reached No.16 on the New Zealand Singles Chart.

 When the tour played Christchurch, their arrival was overshadowed by the news of the hijacked planes hitting the World Trade Centre.
 I had a deadline to write a feature on Sharon O’Neill’s career for Real Groove magazine and the day after 9/11, I spoke to her on the phone.
 She was not enjoying the events on CNN but she was enjoying the tour: “It’s so nice to be on the When The Cat’s Away tour and do these old songs and hear that people remember them and love them.”

 After O’Neill’s absence for so many years, the show was a must-see when the tour played three nights at the Aotea Centre in Auckland.
-I enjoyed the show and like many others, I was shocked by the negative review that appeared in the NZ Herald on October 3, 2001.
+I enjoyed the show and, like many others, I was shocked by the negative review that appeared in the NZ Herald on October 3, 2001.
 I was there to see Sharon O’Neill but on the night all the singers delivered fine performances.
-The NZ Herald review was full of well-rehearsed one-liners like: “A pub band at heart, the Cats pumped out the crowd-pleasers, took the money and ran.”
+The NZ Herald review was full of well-rehearsed clichés like: “A pub band at heart, the Cats pumped out the crowd-pleasers, took the money and ran.”

 The tour was recorded for their 2001 live album Live In Paradise.
 They shared the artist billing with Sharon O'Neill, who performed ‘Words’, ‘Maxine’ and ‘Danced In The Fire’.
 Margaret Urlich was on lead vocals for two songs from her own career, ‘Room That Echoes’ and ‘Escaping’.
 The group romped through oldies from earlier tours including ‘Lady Marmalade’, ‘It's Raining Men’ and ‘Melting Pot’.
 They also revisited New Zealand hits ‘Game Of Love’, ‘Yesterday Was Just The Beginning Of My Life’, ‘Thru The Southern Moonlight’, ‘What's The Time Mr Wolf?’, ‘Asian Paradise’, ‘I Hope I Never’ and ‘Blue Lady’.
-The album was on Debbie Harwood’s Peach Records label via EMI Records, peaked at No.7 on the NZ Album Charts and it sold platinum.
+The album, on Debbie Harwood’s Peach Records label via EMI Records, peaked at No.7 on the New Zealand Album Charts and sold platinum.